 If Mowgli from The Jungle Book was a marijuana connoisseur, he might describe Sativa strains as being the King of the Equatorial Forest – reigning supreme over vast expanses of temperate foliage, and enlightening the various creatures who tread beneath its damp, life-bearing canopy.

 In other words, Sativa marijuana is native (at least in a geographical sense) to temperate, somewhat tropical regions close to the equator.
 Also, its effects are generally regarded as uplifting, creative, and even energetic – hence the reason it is commonly used as relief for things like depression and stress.

 DID YOU KNOW: Landrace Sativa strains are generally found in temperate zones near the equator, while Indicas are native to colder, more mountainous regions?

 In terms of the physical plants themselves, Sativa strains are known to grow giant, sometimes as tall as 12 feet high when cultivated outdoors!
-The leaves, buds and colas of a Sativa marijuana plant are far spread apart, and tend to grow in an upward motion with the branches stretching themselves into the sky.
+The leaves, buds and colas of a Sativa marijuana plant are spread far apart, and tend to grow in an upward direction with the branches stretching themselves into the sky.

 Additionally, very few Sativa buds grow toward the stalk of the plant, with the majority (if not all) of the useable plant material sprouting out about halfway up.
 This type of cannabis strain often requires a lot of room to grow, due to its sometimes enormous size and branches that need space to reach towards the heavens (another reason why Sativa generally does better than Indica when grown outdoors).